-Fear of Failure: Excessive fear of failure and fear of not doing things right also lead to timidity.
+Excessive fear of failure and fear of not doing things right also leads to timidity.
 Shy people are usually obsessed with the fear of saying the wrong thing, giving the wrong answer to a question, tripping while walking, forgetting their lines in a speech, laughing inappropriately in public or doing anything socially awkward that may lead to embarrassment.
 They tend to avoid social situations because of this.

 So how did I manage to deal with this limiting monster?

-I’ve always loved Bible study, so I joined Bible study unit in the fellowship during my Registered Nursing training in school.
+I’ve always loved Bible study, so I joined Bible study unit in the fellowship in nursing school.
 The first Sunday I was to teach, my heart almost ripped in fear.
 I was tempted to run out or wished that mother earth would be kind enough to open up and swallow me and save me from the impending embarrassment.
 But I did it.
 I did it so well.
 A year and some months later, I became the head of that same department.

-So having a voice online has helped to build my confidence.
+So, having a voice online has helped to build my confidence.
 A lot of people share with me how I inspire them and how they look forward to meeting me in real life.
-I wouldn’t want to disappoint them by being a nerd.
+I wouldn’t want to disappoint them by being timid.

 Use the social media to boost your confidence.
 You can start by sharing your opinions in the comment section on people’s posts.
 Don’t be afraid to share your thoughts.
 Stop hiding and claiming you are learning.
 Add your input.
 Stop being a monitoring spirit.

 Your physical appearance is what you make of it.
-Natural beauty is a myth.
 If you don’t work on your looks, you won’t look good.
 In this era of makeup, ugliness is a sin.
-Get yourself some good skin products, not bleaching products (I can recommend excellent organic skin care experts for you if you want.
-Get rid of your dull skin).
+Get yourself some good skin products, not bleaching products.
 Get affordable makeup and wear nice hairstyles that suit you.
 If you are a man, wear the haircut that suits you.
 Dress smart and eat good food.
 Use deodorants.
 Wear neat clothes.
 You don’t need to break a bank to look good.
 You only need to be creative.